barbeau/gpstest/README.md

 ```

 Note that the paths in these files always use the Unix path separator  `/`, even on Windows.
 If you use the Windows path separator `\` you will get the error `No value has been specified for property 'signingConfig.keyAlias'.`

+To build the release build, run:

+`gradlew assembleRelease`

+If Gradle is running as a daemon, you'll be prompted for the keystore/key password via a popup dialog box.
+If you're not running Gradle as a daemon, command will prompt for your passwords (See https://github.com/barbeau/gpstest/issues/87).

+If you want to force Gradle to not run as a daemon, use `gradlew assembleRelease -Dorg.gradle.daemon=false`.

 ### Contributing